Token creation - Build the payment form

 Tokenization-specific supplementary purchase data

-Before presenting the payment form, if an interoperability_token was shared by the Partner, the Acquiring Partner must check if Klarna payment should be fast-tracked.
+Before presenting the payment form, if an klarna_network_session_token was shared by the Partner, the Acquiring Partner must check if Klarna payment should be fast-tracked.
 This typically happens when the Partner implements Klarna boost features such as Klarna Express Checkout and the customer has given the approval for payment.

 Payment presentation request